-The International Accounting Standards Board ("IASB") issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
+The IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 Retrospective application is required, but restatement of comparative information is not compulsory.

 MFRS 9 is issued by the MASB in respect of its application in Malaysia.
 It is equivalent to IFRS 9 as issued by IASB, including the effective and issuance dates.
-The areas with expected significant impact from application of MFRS 9 are summarised in the next page.
+The areas with expected significant impact from application of MFRS 9 are summarised as below:

-Classification and Measurement of Financial Assets
+Classification and Measurement